 They leave not only with the confidence needed to convey their message, but also in how those messages will appear in print, on video and online.

 If you work in collegiate athletics, you realize that monitoring your the social media activity of your student-athletes and staff is a necessity.
 You also know that it is a 24/7 job, and there just aren’t enough hours in the day for you and your staff to do it.
 To pay a full-time staff member to do it would be extremely cost-prohibitive.

 That’s where FieldTrack, our award-winning platform, comes in.
 It monitors social networks in real-time, scanning for keywords that could negatively impact the image of your players, coaches and program.
-Not only does it monitor what your players and coaches are saying, it also monitors what is being said to and about them, alerting you to situations that can be teachable moments, or potential NCAA violations.
+FieldTrack monitors what your players and coaches are saying, alerting you to situations that can be teachable moments, or potential NCAA violations.
 Long-term Social Media success comes through continued education and discussion.
 FieldTrack facilitates that.

 FieldTrack is a web-based platform that also works on your iPhone, iPad or Android device.

 The privacy of your student-athletes and staff is extremely important.
 Numerous states have passed laws, and others have been introduced at the state and federal level, to prevent invasive monitoring practices.
 FieldTrack monitors in a way that respects student-athletes’ privacy, and does not access or collect private information.
-It is the only social media monitoring service for student-athletes that does not access private information on Facebook.
+It is the only social media monitoring service for student-athletes that does not access private information on student-athletes’ social media accounts.

 What are people saying about Fieldhouse Media?